jorgeemejia/ACM-CSUF-Discord-Bot/README.md

 * Have Python3 installed
 (since we will be using Discord.py, you will need the latest version of Python aka Python3)
+* An IDE of your choice
+(ie. Atom, Visual Studio, Visual Studio Code)

 ### Don't Have Python Installed?
 Link to downloads: